FurtherMore has been launched by Eisai with advice from

 metastatic breast cancer

-To understand challenges currently faced by people with MBC and the doctors that care for them, two surveys were funded and initiated by Eisai Europe Ltd:
+To understand challenges currently faced by people with metastatic breast cancer and the doctors that care for them, two surveys were funded and initiated by Eisai Europe Ltd:

 - A patient survey was distributed via patient advocacy groups and through HealthUnlocked between 12–28 August 2018 and had 171 responses from four European countries (France, Italy, Spain and UK) and Russia.

-- A healthcare professional (HCP) survey was distributed via SERMO between 12–24 August 2018 and had 82 responses from four European countries (France, Italy, Spain and UK).
+- A doctors/nurses survey was distributed via SERMO between 12–24 August 2018 and had 82 responses from four European countries (France, Italy, Spain and UK).

-Eisai received advice from the following patient advocates and healthcare professionals who provided insights into the survey findings and call-to-action to address the unmet patient and HCP needs in MBC for inclusion in the ‘MBC Radio Silence’ report:
+Eisai received advice from the following patient advocates and healthcare professionals who provided insights into the survey findings and call-to-action to address the unmet patient and HCP needs in metastatic breast cancer for inclusion in the ‘MBC Radio Silence’ report:

 - Professor John Crown, Consultant Medical Oncologist at St Vincent's University Hospital in Dublin, Ireland.

 - Dr Alexia Bertuzzi, Consultant Medical Oncologist at the Humanitas Research Hospital IRCCS in Milan, Italy.

 - Dr Ana Casas (Actitud frente al Cancer), Medical Oncologist at the Fundación Actitud frente al Cáncer, at the Virgen del Rocío Hospital, Seville, Spain.

 - Elisabetta Veneziani Santonio, AYA Collaborator at the Adolescents and Young Adults (AYA) project at the Cancer Center Istituto Clinico Humanitas in Milan, Italy.